No products in the cart.

 Jurisco has lead the nation in Surety bond and surety bond issues for over 25 years, they have assisted in writing legislation that has helped updated the legal system’s standards regarding bonding requirements.

-CA General: This program is approved for 1.5 units of general CLE in California through February 3, 2018.
+CA General: This program is approved for 1.5 units of General CLE in California.

 This program is approved for CLE in the states listed above.
 Upon request, Pincus Pro Ed will provide any information an attorney needs to support their application for CLE approval in other states other than what is listed above.